-120 Pre-Calculus II
+120 Pre-Calculus II 4 credit hours

 Offered spring semester.
 Four hours lecture and discussion a week.
-Inclusive Access Fee: \$118.00.
+Inclusive Access Fee: \$69.00.

 This course is a continuation of Mathematics 119.
 It progresses through an analytical study of the trigonometric and reverse trigonometric functions, trigonometry equations, trigonometric identities, applications of trigonometry, mathematical induction, and conic sections.
 A graphing calculator, such as a TI-83, may be required.